Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 That day, Oct.
 18, 2008, was loud and painful.
 Korn injured his shoulder and left the game.

 It was another roadblock encountered in his career as a Tiger.
-He ran into a dead end in 2009, transferred from the program and was left questioning if he could ever enjoy football again.
+He ran into a dead end in 2009, transferred from the program and was left questioning whether he could ever enjoy football again.

-Nearly a decade later that question has been answered.
+Nearly a decade later, that question has been answered.
 Korn is thrilled with the way his life, both in football and away from the game, is playing out.

 “It may not have been the storybook thing that I would’ve written at the time,” Korn said.
 “But I do know now that that’s the way the story was supposed to be written.”